Info - Baptism-Grafton Presbyterian Church

 What are the Requirements?

 First and foremost, one or both of the parents are required to state publicly that Jesus is Lord of their life.
-To assist you in this the elders of the church require that you complete the course “Christianity Explored”.
-This course is conducted over a period of eight weeks.
+To assist you in this the elders of the church require you complete a course.
+This course is conducted over a 6 week period.

-Secondly, a parent must attend a church where they can grow and walk as followers of Jesus Christ and receive the same support and encouragement that they will want for their child.
+Secondly, a parent must be a member of our church or reguarly attend and be a member of an elder approved church where they can grow and walk as followers of Jesus Christ and receive the same support and encouragement that they will want for their child.

 Thirdly, a parent must promise to bring up their child in the way of Christ, so that the child is encouraged to personally turn to Christ in the future for salvation.

 Q: Do you know that it is by God’s grace you are saved through faith in Christ, and not by anything you have done or will do?

 A: I do